Level up: Advancing healthcare analytics through data lakes

 Parameters: To avoid your data lake from transforming into a data swamp, detailed parameters around what kind of data and how much data resides in the lake should be set.

-Data governance: Establishing data governance – who handles the data, where the data resides and how long the data is retained – is vital to the success of a data lake.
+Data governance: Establishing data governance – who handles the data, where it resides and how long the data is retained – is vital to this solution’s success.
 This concept of data provenance will continue to grow as more disparate data sets are merged, de-duplicated and consumed for downstream activities – especially critical when treatment decisions are made on such data insights.

 There is a great deal of buzz around data lakes – especially in the healthcare industry – but given the complexity of technology requirements and architecture necessary to support a data lake, organizations are taking their time to complete the appropriate due diligence.

-For the companies that are interested in developing a data lake solution, the first step is to adopt the necessary data architectures.
-This means leveraging the cloud for data lake architectures, which means a financial investment to build a data repository.
+For companies interested in developing a data lake solution, the first step is to adopt the necessary data architectures.
+This means leveraging the cloud for architectures, which means a financial investment to build a data repository.
 While this tends to be a large undertaking and a financial investment for most organizations, the ROI is worth it in the long term.